 Director Access to Management: Directors have full and free access to the Company's management.
 Directors are expected to use their judgment on accessing management to ensure that any such contact is not disruptive to the Company's operations.
 Key members of management report at Board and committee meetings on a regular basis, providing directors with additional insight into matters under consideration.

-Director's Compensation: The compensation of directors is reviewed annually, and any changes are based on recommendations of the Compensation Committee in consultation with the Chairman and CEO and any independent consultant retained by the Compensation Committee for that purpose.
+Director's Compensation: The compensation of directors is reviewed annually, and any changes are based on recommendations of the Compensation Committee in consultation with the CEO and any independent consultant retained by the Compensation Committee for that purpose.
 The Compensation Committee's recommendations are, in turn, voted upon by the entire Board.
 Non-management directors also serve as directors of the Company's regulated subsidiaries, and the fees paid to them by the Company cover their service on such subsidiaries' boards and related committees.
 Directors who are also employees of the Company or its subsidiaries receive no compensation for their services as directors.
 Non-management directors are not currently eligible for stock awards, stock options, incentive compensation awards, deferred compensation awards, pensions or any other compensation programs or arrangements which the Company might offer to its employees or those of its subsidiaries.
 Nor may independent directors receive any form of remuneration from the Company other than director's fees in order to remain qualified as independent in the Company's judgment.